simeononsecurity/simeononsecurity.ch/content/articles/what-is-system-administration/index.md

 - **Hardware as a Service (HaaS)**: HaaS is a model in which organizations can rent hardware, such as servers and storage devices, on a pay-as-you-go basis.
 This is becoming a popular option for organizations that need to scale their computing resources quickly and easily.

+______

 ## Conclusion

-In conclusion, system administration is a critical field within IT that is responsible for the management and maintenance of computer systems, servers, and networks.
-System administrators need to have a diverse set of skills, including knowledge of operating systems, hardware and software administration, virtualization, and security.
-The field of system administration is rapidly evolving, and new technologies, such as cloud platforms, IaaS, SaaS, and HaaS, are becoming increasingly popular.
+In conclusion, **system administration is a critical field within IT** that is responsible for the management and maintenance of computer systems, servers, and networks. **System administrators need to have a diverse set of skills**, including knowledge of operating systems, hardware and software administration, virtualization, and security. **The field of system administration is rapidly evolving**, and new technologies, such as cloud platforms, IaaS, SaaS, and HaaS, are becoming increasingly popular.